-Finally, we note that SASH is moderately outperformed by the ideal IPD estimator under strong surrogacy and the gap between their performance is even more pronounced with a weaker surrogate.
-This is due to the (higher-order) error caused by approximating the IPD loss with summary statistics in our method and analyzed in the proof of Theorems \ref{thm:aggregate} and \ref{thm:equivalence}.
+SASH is moderately outperformed by the ideal IPD estimator under strong surrogacy and the gap between their performance is even more pronounced with a weaker surrogate.
+This is due to the error caused by approximating the IPD loss with summary statistics and analyzed in Theorems \ref{thm:aggregate} and \ref{thm:equivalence}.
 To further mitigate this error in finite-sample studies, we investigate a modified SASH estimator, denoted as SASH+, obtained by performing one more round of communication between site $1$ and other sites.
-In specific, we transfer the current SASH estimator of $\bgamma$ obtained in site 1 to all sites, use it to derive the summary statistics $\bOmegahat_{x,x}\supm$ and $\bOmegahat_{x,s}\supm$ used in Step II, and send the updated statistics back to site 1 for the integrative regression in Step III.
-This strategy has been commonly used and studied in existing distributed and federated learning methods \citep{jordan2018communication,duan2022heterogeneity} to reduce the error occurring in data aggregation.
-In Figure \ref{fig:error:sash} from Appendix \ref{sec:app:sashplus}, we present the simulated $\ell_2$ errors on $\bbeta$ and $\bgamma$ of IPD, SASH, and SASH+, under both the strong and weak surrogate settings.
+Specifically, we transfer the current SASH estimator of $\bgamma$ obtained in site 1 to all sites, use it to derive the summary statistics $\bOmegahat_{x,x}\supm$ and $\bOmegahat_{x,s}\supm$ as introduced in Step II, and transfer the updated statistics back to site 1 for the integrative regression in Step III.
+This strategy has been studied in existing distributed and federated learning methods \citep{jordan2018communication,duan2022heterogeneity} to reduce the error occurring in data aggregation.

+In Figure \ref{fig:error:sash} of Appendix \ref{sec:app:sashplus}, we present the simulated $\ell_2$ errors on $\bbeta$ and $\bgamma$ of IPD, SASH, and SASH+, under both the strong and weak surrogate settings.
 Interestingly, we find that benefiting from the one additional round of communication, SASH+ reduces the error gap on $\bbeta$ between SASH and IPD from $20\%$ to $10\%$ under weak surrogacy, and from $10\%$ to $7\%$ under strong surrogacy.
-These results demonstrate that adding more rounds of communication is a promising strategy to further improve SASH and make it closer to the ideal IPD.
+These results demonstrate that more rounds of communication are promising to further improve SASH and make it closer to the ideal IPD.